Frequently Asked Questions on Admissions and the Application Process.

 - Do I need to speak German?

-No. English is the language used for communication in the Institute.
+No. English is the language used for communication at the Institute.

-On the other hand, being able to speak German makes a lot of things in daily live much easier in Austria.
+However, being able to speak German makes a lot of things much easier in daily life in Austria.
 For this reason, IST Austria provides free German courses for students enrolled in the PhD program.

 - Do I need a visa?

 If you are not from an EU/EEA country or Switzerland, you will need to apply for a visa in order to legally take up employment and register as a PhD student at IST Austria.

 When you get an offer from IST Austria, you will be sent information on how to apply for your visa from abroad.